EamonNerbonne/ExpressionToCode/README.md

 If you have any questions, you can contact me at eamon at nerbonne dot org.

-See the [Documentation documentation] and [http://code.google.com/p/expressiontocode/downloads download the library], [http://nuget.org/packages/ExpressionToCodeLib/ import it using NuGet], or checkout the source (license: Apache 2.0 or the MIT license, at your option)!
+See the [Documentation documentation] and [http://code.google.com/p/expressiontocode/downloads download the library], [import it using NuGet](http://nuget.org/packages/ExpressionToCodeLib/), or checkout the source (license: Apache 2.0 or the MIT license, at your option)!